Barbara J. Roberts

 Barbara says, "I'm not one that just sits around.
 I'm always looking for something to keep me active.
 It's great to have Osher here."
 She has taken two classes in art history from a favorite instructor and local artist Bill Laursen.
 Barbara also attends the Osher annual preview, which provides an overview of upcoming classes for the year.

 "Not all Osher programs across the country are alike," she says.
 "What we have at the University of Utah is unique.
 They cater to what people want and need here."
-She thinks it is wonderful that someone like Bernard Osher supports enrichment activities for older people through Osher Lifelong Learning Institutes and has added her own support through a planned gift.
+She thinks it is wonderful that someone like Bernard Osher supports enrichment activities for older people through Osher Lifelong Learning Institutes and has added her own support through a legacy gift.

 Barbara's other passions include the Utah Museum of Fine Arts and KUED-TV.
 When it came time to make her will, Barbara knew the U was a good fit for her wishes.
 She chose to give to the areas from which she has had the most benefit and hopes her support will extend that benefit to others.